 Start small with a measurable proof of concept with a very well-defined scope.
 Understand the real problem area of the client where bots can be of value instead of imposing unwanted technology.
 Use technology as per the business need.
 Have a shorter timeline and minimum budget allocation.
 Come up with the following documents:

 - POC timeline

-We are still at the evolution stage in conversational AI space, and therefore the timelines are so long.
-Soon, there will be a day when technology will solve many of these hurdles and standardize the approaches with right amount of data, and thus, reduce the project execution time.
+We are still at the evolution stage in the Conversational AI space, and therefore the timelines are so long.
+Soon, there will be a day when technology will solve many of these hurdles and standardize the approaches with the right amount of data, and thus, reduce the project execution time.
 I am looking forward to a bright future for conversational AI.

 “Conversation design is a very crucial step in bot building”

 Hans Van Dam, CEO of Robot copy and co-founder of Conversational Academy, gave a fascinating talk about the importance of conversation design.
 I’ll write a separate article on conversation design; here, I’ll try to provide a high-level overview of the topics covered during the session

 Conversational design is the first step in building a conversational agent.
 Just the way blueprints and wireframes help in developing web and mobile applications, it is essential to design conversations before initiating any technical implementation.
 Conversation design is the process to identify possible scenarios where a VA interacts with humans and models appropriate VA responses keeping in mind human emotion and persuasion.